aurajs/aura/README.md

 # Project status

 Aura 0.8.x was well received by the developer community, but had regular requests for a few advanced capabilities.
-These included individual sandboxes, declarative widgets, support for Bower and a powerful Pub/Sub implementation amongst others.
+These included individual sandboxes, declarative components, support for Bower and a powerful Pub/Sub implementation amongst others.

 To cater for this, Aura has been getting a heavy re-write over the past few months and we anticipate releasing a beta that can be tested in April, 2013.
 This will be followed by detailed documentation and new demo applications.

-A version of Aura currently powers the [Hull.io](http://hull.io) widget platform and we are honored to have members of that team directly contributing to the next version of the project.
+A version of Aura currently powers the [Hull.io](http://hull.io) components platform and we are honored to have members of that team directly contributing to the next version of the project.